scala/docs.scala-lang/_overviews/scala3-book/scala-tools.md

   more ...
 ```

+See Coursier’s [launch page](https://get-coursier.io/docs/cli-launch) for more details.

 ## Using sbt with ScalaTest

-ScalaTest is one of the main testing libraries for Scala projects, and in this section you’ll see how to create a Scala/sbt project that uses ScalaTest.
+[ScalaTest](https://www.scalatest.org) is one of the main testing libraries for Scala projects, and in this section you’ll see how to create a Scala/sbt project that uses ScalaTest.

 ### Creating the project directory structure